About Bethesda-Chevy Chase High School

 This website is maintained by B-CC High School webmaster, along with a team of staff, student and parent volunteers.
 B-CC staff members, teachers, club sponsors, coaches, and student leaders are responsible for the content of pages that describe their programs.
 The PTSA is responsible for the information on the PTSA pages.

-If you have questions and suggestions about specific B-CC programs, please look for the responsible person's name and e-mail address on the page that describes the program, otherwise please contact the webmaster.
+If you have questions or suggestions about specific B-CC programs, please look for the responsible person's name and e-mail address on the page that describes the program, otherwise please contact the webmaster.